CESNET/SecurityCloudGUI/README.md

 ### I want to restrict selected profiles for selected users only
 This feature is currently in development.

-### Selecting channels in the fdistdump has no effect
-Correct, it hasn't.
-Ipfixcol currently cannot export separate channels.
-For the same reason the statistics are only for all channels together.

 ### Shadow profiles don't work
 Correct, they don't.
 But they will.